As CEO of Oracle's wholly owned subsidiary OracleMobile, Denise Lahey has seen her share of corporations that want

 Lahey has been on the wireless frontlines for what is an eternity in Internet time: five years.
 Previously vice-president of Oracle's Mobile Product division -- as well as its first employee -- Lahey essentially built the division from scratch, first strategizing a mobile database strategy and then planning and designing the products.
 Three years ago, when she first suggested to Oracle founder Larry Ellison that the wireless Internet would be a significant player in the near future, the sometimes cantankerous head of the company gave Lahey his blessing.

-Today, not only does OracleMobile provide businesses with an a la carte menu of wireless Web development,
+Today, not only does OracleMobile provide businesses with an a la carte menu of wireless Web development, allowing developers to choose from a wide variety of modules, from Yellow Pages directories to mapping directories, it also automatically makes each module device-agnostic, which potentially removes a giant headache for the company.

 "The future of software revolves around Internet-hosted services," she affirmed. "'How fast and how much' are the questions we hear from customers most frequently.
 The problem is that when they try to launch a mobile site themselves, they usually only focus on one device instead of focusing on the entire market."